Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Extended Numerics

-\section{Comparison with principal component analysis}
+\subsection{Comparison with principal component analysis}

-Our approach to analysis sets itself apart from that of Feng \& Tu \cite{Feng.2021} principally in the selection of the basis $\{\Vec{p_i}, , i=1,\dots,d\}$ used for examining the weights.
-While they employ the principal components of the weight series - the eigenvectors of $\Vec{\Sigma}$ - we use the eigenvectors of the hessian matrix $\Vec{H}(\Vec{\theta_K})$ computed at the beginning of the analysis period.
+Our approach to analysis sets itself apart from that of Feng \& Tu~\cite{Feng.2021} principally in the selection of the basis $\{\Vec{p_i}, \, i=1,\dots,d\}$ used for examining the weights.
+While they employ the principal components of the weight series - the eigenvectors of $\Vec{\Sigma}$ - we use the eigenvectors of the Hessian matrix $\Vec{H}(\Vec{\theta_K})$ computed at the beginning of the analysis period.

-This choice enables us to directly create plots of variances and correlation time against the hessian eigenvalue for each corresponding direction.
+This choice enables us to directly create plots of variances and correlation time against the Hessian eigenvalue for each corresponding direction.
 Feng \& Tu devised a landscape-dependent flatness parameter $F_i$ for every direction $\Vec{p_i}$.
 However, with the assistance of the second derivative $F_i \approx \left( \partial^2 L(\Vec{\theta})/\partial \theta_i^2 \right)^{-\frac{1}{2}}$, where $\theta_i = \Vec{\theta}\cdot\Vec{p_i}$, this parameter can be approximated, provided this second derivative retains a sufficiently positive value.
-Hence, in the eigenbasis of the hessian matrix, the flatness parameter can be approximated as $F_i \approx \lambda_i^{-\frac{1}{2}}$, facilitating comparability between our analysis and that of Feng \& Tu.
+Hence, in the eigenbasis of the Hessian matrix, the flatness parameter can be approximated as $F_i \approx \lambda_i^{-\frac{1}{2}}$, facilitating comparability between our analysis and that of Feng \& Tu.

+The principal component basis, as used by Feng \& Tu, holds a distinct advantage in their unregularized setup without weight decay.
+The advantage is connected to a near-linear drift of the weights they observed, even toward the end of training, in a direction roughly proportional to the overall weight vector.
+This behavior is a known instability in networks employing ReLU activations and softmax output layers: once 100\% training accuracy is achieved, scaling all parameters simply scales the logits, thereby increasing the confidence of correct predictions without affecting classification outcomes.
+Applying sufficient regularization through weight decay eliminates this drift.

-The principal component basis, as used by Feng \& Tu, holds a distinct advantage.
-For our analysis, we needed to eliminate the near-linear trajectory of the weights by deducting the mean velocity.
-However, in Feng \& Tu's analysis, this movement is automatically subsumed in the first principal component due to its pronounced variance.
+To ensure comparability with Feng \& Tu, we omit weight decay in this appendix section.
+As a result, the weights exhibit a near-linear drift over time, similar to their observations.
+To isolate the stationary components of the dynamics, we subtract the mean velocity from both the weights and updates, redefining $\Vec{\theta}_k$ and $\Vec{v}_k$ as $\Vec{\theta}_k^{\textrm{(s)}} \coloneqq \Vec{\theta}_k - \Vec{\bar v}\cdot k$ and $\Vec{v}_k^{\textrm{(s)}} \coloneqq \Vec{v}_k - \Vec{\bar v}$, respectively.
+Variances are then computed for these adjusted quantities, $\Vec{\theta}_k^{\textrm{(s)}}$ and $\Vec{v}_k^{\textrm{(s)}}$, which show more stationary behavior.
+However, in Feng \& Tu's analysis, this linear movement is automatically subsumed in the first principal component due to its pronounced variance.
 Hence, there's no necessity for additional subtraction of this drift in the weight covariance eigenbasis.

 Yet, the weight covariance eigenbasis has a significant shortcoming: it yields artifacts.
 This is because $\Vec{\Sigma}$ is calculated as an average over a finite data set, skewing its eigenvalues from the anticipated distribution.
 Consequently, the resultant eigenvectors may not align perfectly with the expected ones.
 This issue is further exacerbated due to the high dimensionality of the underlying space.